MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 - Securely calculate battle results
 - and more...

-See our [reference documentation](https://api.playfab.com/documentation/server) for required parameters and object structures
+See the Server APIs listed in our [PlayFab API Reference documentation](../../../api-references/index.md) for required parameters and object structures.

 The following example is from within a potential CloudScript handler: